Despite digital media’s distinct advantages, marketers have never found lead generation particularly an easy job.

 Example for inspiration—TripAdvisor

-Tripadvisor offers google logins to the visitor in order to build its email list.
+Tripadvisor offers Google logins to visitors to build its email list.

 Subscribe to the site and study its emails.
 You’ll quickly realize how they attract visitors.